vanilla-reforged/vmangos-docker/README.md

 ./vol/client-data/
 ```

-Generating the required data will take many hours.
+Generating DBC, maps, vmaps, and mmaps can take several hours.

-If you already have extracted client data, place it in:
+If you already have extracted client data, place it under:

 ```text
 ./vol/client-data-extracted/